Managing huge task lists, Part Deux

 Most of us have a day job, including yours truly, which pays the bills and puts bread on the table.
 Preposterously, these jobs usually come with a number of activities that are expected to justify the employer depositing an amount of cash into our sweaty palms at the end of the month.
 Task lists are useful to describe these activities but over time can grow to become an unwieldy beast.

-Generally my task lists span into the hundreds as they consist of project tasks that not only cover my work but also the tasks of other team members.
-So, here are the practices that I have found useful in this scenario.
+Generally, my task lists span into the hundreds as they consist of project tasks that not only cover my work but also the tasks of other team members.
+So, in this article, I wanted to share some practices that I have found useful in this scenario.

 Little Rocks of task management

 In the last article on managing task lists, I dealt with the so-called big rocks.
 This is a term used in the 7-Habits approach from Stephen Covey and it means the big important tasks.
 I unashamedly misappropriated this term to cover the big picture elements of task management.
 Now comes the Little rocks, the smaller day to day activities of huge to-do list management.